Our Podiatry Services Include

 Vascular and Musculoskeletal assessment

-• The Podiatrist will check the blood circulation in your feet using a special device called a doppler to listen to your foot pulses and examine the shape and structure of your foot to strike out any bone abnormalities in the feet and toes.
+- The Podiatrist will check the blood circulation in your feet using a special device called a doppler.
+The device listens to your foot pulses and examines the shape and structure of your foot to identify any bone abnormalities in the feet and toes.

 Great foot care is important for all of us but for people with diabetes, it is essential.
 Serious complications such as foot ulcers or amputations are avoidable.
 You can also avoid pain, distress, reduced fitness for everyday life, time lost at work and loss of earnings by simply putting a care plan in place.
 We are here to help so don’t delay book your appointment with a Diabetes Ireland Podiatrist today.